Is solar worth it in Connecticut? Here are the real numbers.

 How long until solar pays for itself in CT?

 Cash-purchase systems commonly break even around 5–7 years.
-Prepaid leases often land around 6–8 years.
+The Prepaid Solar Lease typically reaches breakeven around 6–8 years.
 PPA customers may see savings immediately because there is no upfront cost, but long-term economics differ.

 Do solar panels work during Connecticut winters?